Whether you’re a budding investor or a pro, most baseball card collectors hope to see a decent return on investment if they ever decide to sell.

 Base Parallels: Rainbow Foil, Gold (/2018), Vintage Stock (/99), Independence Day (/76), Black (/67), Mother’s Day Hot Pink (/50), Father’s Day Powder Blue (/50), Memorial Day Camo (/25), Negative, Platinum (1/1), Printing Plates (1/1).

-The 2019 Topps Series 2 Vladimir Guerrero Jr. card is a bit of a mystery, in that it’s hard to tell what the exact print number is.
+The 2019 Topps Series 2 Vladimir Guerrero Jr. card is a bit of a mystery because it’s hard to tell the exact print number.
 It’s clearly a short print, which makes for a good investment piece.

 Guerrero Jr. is featured after a successful hit, watching the ball as it soars through the air.
-It’s a great image, while there’s an RC logo next to his face on the left-hand side.
+It’s a great image, with an RC logo next to his face on the left-hand side.

 As there are *no parallels and the print run is fairly limited, it’s a simple card to look for, while prices should begin to rise as Guerrero Jr. begins to get comfortable as an MLB player.